paulloy/Mourne-Book-Club/README.md

   not attended them.
 With no one to ask, I will check out the website.
   - I am first greeted with a carousel that immediately informs me of what I was searching for.
 Displayed are all the titles that will be covered at each meeting.
 Scrolling through I learn more about each title and settle on one book to read.
-  - The meeting is in two weeks in the evening after I finish work, so I add the date to my calender.
+  - The meeting is in two weeks at the evening, knowing this I can now add the date to my calender.
   - I now move onto the members page to see who will be reading the same title as me.
 I notice some familiar faces, and some new ones.
-Now I have everything I need to know, I now log out.
+  - Now having the information I needed, I log out.

 - User: New User
   - I am thinking of joining a book club and I happen to come upon the Mourne Book Club.
 Delighted to see a book club with its own website